mfh-114/udemy-angular-bootcamp/README.md

-# udemy-angular-bootcamp
+# Udemy-angular-bootcamp
-It my Udemy the Modern Angular Bootcamp course to keep track my course progress.
+I am learning Angular from Udemy "The Modern Angular Bootcamp" course.
+This repo is created because I would like to keep track my study.